Or how politicians have changed in one Generation

-Since then, having promised to get back to this brave nurse with an answer about what is being done to address lack of staff, she hasn’t heard a word.
+Since then, having promised to get back to this brave nurse who features in the video, with an answer about what is being done to address lack of staff, she hasn’t heard a word.
 When I wrote to back her up, tables were turned on me and I found myself being treated as a whistle-blower.
 Not a nice situation to be in.
 The CCGs wrote a condescending letter to me explaining that they use Government funding to commission services from providers to meet the needs of the population (fairly obvious).
 Then went on to say As Oxfordshire, on average, has a healthy population our allocation per head of population is one of the lowest in the country.

 My surgery then contacts me to say “We have been asked to provide some information regarding your medical history and referrals to our Senior Patient Services Officer in Oxfordshire Clinical Commissioning Group (OCCG) following contact to them from Lord Prior as a result of a complaint that you made to him about our service to you.
-“This was completely untrue – my surgery is wonderul, and I constantly join in local praise for the way they look after us.
+“This was completely untrue – my surgery is wonderul, and I constantly praise them for the way they look after us.
 After the appalling mega-surgery I was registered with in London, it constantly surprises me that I can make a next-day appointment, instead of waiting three weeks.
 But Prior (or his minions’) heavy-handed attempt to discredit me has ensured the full force of the NHS is being used to crush me for daring to question what NHS England is doing to address the staff shortage in the NHS.

-In the meantime I have ‘progressed’ from Polio survivor to someone with post-polio syndrome, a frightening thing to happen.
+In the meantime I have ‘progressed’ from Polio survivor to someone with post-polio syndrome, (PPS) a frightening thing to happen.
 I see my specialist in January, he tells me what to do, and says “I will see you May.”
 I wait for appointment – nothing – so I phone the John Radcliffe Hospital.
 I am informed I can’t have an appointment as “No clinic space available.
 Booked up until July and we don’t know what is happening then”.